ttkorhonen/e3pages/docs/kb/training/workbook/10_e3_modes.md

 a method to use a forked copy of the source module, which allows you to commit changes even if you lack permission to push to the remote repository.

 The configuration for **Development mode** is modified in the files `CONFIG_MODULE_DEV` and `RELEASE_DEV` contained in the `configure/` directory.
 If these files do not exist, you can create them from the original `CONFIG_MODULE` and `RELEASE` files with some minor modifications.
-They key differences are
+The key differences are

 * `E3_MODULE_DEV_GITURL`: The remote path to the module repository.
 This allows you to use a forked version of a module that you do not have permission to commit to.